Bashundhara Residential Area

+Bashundhara Residential Area, or simply Bashundhara, (বসুন্ধরা আবাসিক এলাকা) is an upscale residential and semi-business neighbourhood in Dhaka, Bangladesh.
+Described as a "city inside a city," the area is the largest private real estate project in Greater Dhaka.
+It is owned and operated by East West Property Development Pvt.
+Ltd., a subsidiary of Bashundhara Group.

+History

-The project of Basundhara was started in the 1980s.
-In 2011 portions of the housing project was declared illegal as they were considerable flood flow zones of Dhaka.
-In 2014 a cabinet committee changed the Dhaka detailed plan to make the project legal.
-The project was built on area made by filling low-lying marshland and flood flow zones.
+The project of Bashundhara was started in the 1980s.
+In 2011, portions of the housing project was declared illegal, In 2014, a cabinet committee changed the Dhaka detailed plan to make the project legal.
+The project was built on area made from filling low-lying marshland and flood flow zones.
 The project has sold over 10,000 residential plots as of 2005.